teddy-vltn/vinted-discord-bot/readme.md

 - Invite the bot with admin permissions to your server by going to the "OAuth2" tab and selecting the "bot" and "application.commands" scope and the "Administrator" permission.
 - Copy the generated URL and paste it into your browser to invite the bot to your server.

-3. Modify the configuration file `.env`:
+3. Modify the configuration file `.env` to match your setup by modifying the remaining fields.

-### Environment Variables Description

-- **DISCORD_CLIENT_ID**: The client ID of your Discord bot, obtained from the Discord Developer Portal.
-- **DISCORD_TOKEN**: The token for your Discord bot, obtained from the Discord Developer Portal.
-- **DISCORD_ADMIN_ID**: The user ID of the bot owner, who can create public channels.
-- **WEBSHARE_API_KEY**: The Webshare API key to use.

-6. Make sure you have docker installed on your machine or [Install Docker](https://docs.docker.com/engine/install/) and run the following command:
+4. Make sure you have docker installed on your machine or [Install Docker](https://docs.docker.com/engine/install/) and run the following command:

 > [!IMPORTANT]
 > If you are on Windows, make sure you have WSL2 alongside Docker Desktop to run the following command.
 You will also certainly need to activate virtualization in your BIOS.